liady/frontend-code-challenge/README.md

 In this exercise, you will create a weather dashboard that presents an impact of specific weather insights on locations of interest over a timeline.

-For this purpose the repository contains a mock server that will represent our api.
+For this purpose the repository contains:

+1. A mock server that will represent our api.
 In order to run the server use `npm run api`.
 The api contains following routes:
     * `http://localhost:5000/locations` - will return the locations that we want to monitor on the dashboard
     * `http://localhost:5000/insights` - will return the insights that we have in the system
     * `http://localhost:5000/events` - events that happened to the locations based on the insights over time

+2. State boilerplate - initial redux configuration

+**We recommend forking this repository and use our template for quick bootstrapping.**

 #### Required solution:

 ##### Simple

-* Create a basic web application. **We recommend forking this repository and use our template for quick bootstrapping.**
+* Create a basic web application.
 * This application should show a dashboard of locations and events happening for those locations
 * Example of the final solution: ![simple](./exercise/simple.png)
 * For the simple solution we want the dashboard to have the following features: